Skip to main content

 Claude Code - session

-> In components/Hero.tsx, replace the static headline with a rotating word carousel.
-Use the existing useRotatingWords hook if it exists.
-Keep the typography and colors unchanged.
+> On /about, in the hero section, replace the static headline with a rotating word carousel.
+Keep the typography and colors exactly as they are.

 What should a user see after the change?
 Be specific about the visual, not the code.